 General Water Saving Tips

 - Check for leaking taps, one leaking tap can waste up to 20,000 litres a month!
-If the leakage seeps into the wall, it will require a plumber to come in to preform leakage removal.
+If the leakage seeps into the wall, it will require a plumber (check out The CleanUP Guys) to come in to preform leakage removal.
 Any kind of leakage may cause mold growth and you will need mold remediation services.

 - Install water-efficient taps or retrofit low-flow aerators to existing taps